DeyunYinWIPO/DeyunYinWIPO.github.io/_pages/about.md

  - /about.html
 ---

 Dr. Yin Deyun an associate professor in innovation economics and intellectual property (IP) data mining at Harbin Institute of Technology, Shenzhen (HITSZ).
-I graduated from the University of Tokyo at March, 2019.
-I have rich research and working experience in Japanese government-affiliated research organizations such as Research Institute of Economy, Trade, and Industry (RIETI) as well as National Institute of Science and Technology Policy (NISTEP).
-She also serves as a senior guest fellow at the University of Tokyo.
-Some of her papers have been published on international journals such as **Nature Climate Change, Journal of Informetrics, Scientometrics** etc. When working as a fellow WIPO, she also contributed to the release of the **World Intellectual Property Report (WIPR) 2019, WIPR 2022 and led one WIPO development study** – *Innovation ecosystem and catch-up in developing countries: Evidence from Shenzhen*.
+She graduated from **the University of Tokyo** at March, 2019.
+After graduation, she has been working as a research fellow for the **World Intellectual Property Organization (WIPO)**, a specialized agency of the United Nations.
+Dr. Yin also has rich research and working experience in government-affiliated research organizations such as Research Institute of Economy, Trade, and Industry (RIETI) as well as National Institute of Science and Technology Policy (NISTEP).
+Now she serves as a senior guest fellow at the University of Tokyo.
+Some of her papers have been published on international journals such as **Nature Climate Change, Journal of Informetrics, Scientometrics** etc. When working as a fellow WIPO, she also contributed to the release of the **World Intellectual Property Report (WIPR) 2019, WIPR 2022** and led one **WIPO development study – Innovation ecosystem and catch-up in developing countries: Evidence from Shenzhen**.

 Research focuses: